 The State of California, the Governor and various prison officials – the defendants in Clark v.
 California – filed a motion in 2010, pursuant to the Prison Litigation Reform Act, 18 U.S.C. § 3626(b), seeking to terminate the CRP.
 While the defendants had agreed in 2001 that “they [had] violated the federal rights of plaintiffs [developmentally disabled prisoners] in a manner sufficient to warrant the relief contained” in the CRP, in seeking to terminate the CRP they argued that such violations no longer occurred.

 The district court largely rejected that argument.
-To the contrary, the court found further relief was necessary because the defendants had demonstrated they were unable to ...
+To the contrary, the court found further relief was necessary because the defendants had demonstrated they were unable to remedy their ...

 by Mike Brodheim